-Campus-based fees for 2022-23 range from \$438 at San Francisco (graduates) to \$2,202 at San Diego (undergraduates); in 2022-23, average campus-based fees are \$1,567 for undergraduates and \$974 for graduates.7 Generally, students must vote to establish or increase campus-based fees, but these fees also can be set by chancellors (with the concurrence of the Regents) if a fee is necessary to help ensure the safety of students (e.g., to pay for the seismic retrofit of a building funded by student fees).
-In recent years, a return-to-aid component has been built into newly established campus-based fees.
+undergraduates and \$1,015 for graduates.
+Generally, students must vote to establish or increase campus-based fees, but these fees also can be set by chancellors (with the concurrence of the Regents) if a fee is necessary to help ensure the safety of students (e.g., to pay for the seismic retrofit of a building funded by student fees).
+A return-to-aid component has been built into newly established campusbased fees.